Theatrical smoke and fog: Carbon dioxide

 Unsafe concentrations of carbon dioxide can cause headaches, nausea, blurred vision, dizziness and shortness of breath.
 Higher concentrations will result in loss of consciousness and death due to suffocation.
 When using compressed carbon dioxide or dry ice, care should be taken to ensure there is sufficient ventilation available at all times, and that procedures are in place to rapidly evacuate CO2 from any enclosed space in an emergency.

-Liquid carbon dioxide (−56.6 °C) and dry ice (−78.5 °C) present a significant risk of frostbite if mishandled.
+Dry ice (−78.5 °C) presents a significant risk of frostbite if mishandled.
 Proper protective clothing, such as long sleeves and gloves, should always be worn when handling these products.
-Liquid carbon dioxide, stored in compressed cylinders, also presents all the hazards attendant to materials under pressure and should be handled accordingly.
+Liquid carbon dioxide, (5 atmospheres; −56.6 °C), stored in compressed cylinders, also presents all the hazards attendant to materials under pressure and should be handled accordingly.

 Liquid nitrogen

 Nitrogen itself is relatively non-toxic, but in high concentrations it can displace oxygen, creating a suffocation hazard.
 Liquid nitrogen (−195.8 °C) presents a significant risk of frostbite or cold burn if mishandled.
 Proper protective clothing, such as long sleeves and gloves, should always be worn when handling these products.
 Liquid nitrogen is stored in compressed cylinders, and therefore presents all the hazards attendant to materials under pressure and should be handled accordingly.